 The Renand Foundation believes that education is key.
 There is no free public education in Haiti.
 With the average income less than two dollars a day, access to education is nearly impossible.

 So, at the Renand Foundation, access to education for the poorest children is our key focus.
 Hundreds of our supporters provide small monthly donations that provide for tuition, books, supplies and uniforms to children who would otherwise have no opportunity for an education.

-The three schools operated by the Renand Foundation now provide classroom learning to over 1,000 of Haiti’s poorest children.
-The schools are staffed with teachers, administrators and tutors, and they provide learning from kindergarten through 6th grade.
-Unlike most rural schools where classes are taught in Creole, these children are also taught in English and French.
-Our lunch program also provides each student with a meal — oftentimes, this lunch is the only meal the children receive that day.
+The two schools operated by the Renand Foundation now provide classroom learning to over 700 of Haiti’s poorest children.
+The schools are staffed with teachers, administrators, and tutors who provide education to children from kindergarten through 6th grade.
+Unlike most rural schools where classes are taught in Creole, these children are also taught in English and French—which we believe will create greater opportunity for them in the future.
+Through our lunch program each student is provided with a meal — often, the only meal they will receive that day.

-In addition, there are three after-school programs where the children go to study and receive further assistance from tutors and volunteers.
-Because very few homes have electricity, these programs are frequently the only place where students can complete their homework.
-These after-school programs also provide parents the opportunity to hold full time jobs, including many women who participate in our Micro-Loan Program.
-HIGH SCHOOL/UNIVERSITY The Renand Foundation also supports older children who wish to attend high
+Additionally, we support three after-school programs where the children go to study and receive further assistance from tutors and volunteers.
+And, since very few homes have electricity, these programs are frequently the only place where students can complete their homework.
+Knowing that their children are cared for and fed, gives parents the opportunity to hold full time jobs.